 There is a difference between an immigration application being denied because the person was not eligible and being denied because the person outright lied.
 If USCIS decides that you have purposefully lied on any of your VAWA-related (or other) applications, the officer reviewing your case will make a Statement of Finding that you committed fraud.

 You will likely be charged with fraud as a reason to deport you and be put into removal proceedings, meaning you will need to appear before an immigration judge, with a government attorney also in the courtroom, arguing that you should be deported.
 Even if your I-360 petition is denied based on a reason other than fraud, the USCIS can still charge you with fraud.

 If you are concerned that you made a mistake on your application, it's best to ask USCIS for an opportunity to explain this.
 You can make this request either of the USCIS officer who conducts your in-person adjustment of status interview or by submitting additional documents by mail.

 Only if the USCIS officer makes a formal Statement of Finding that you lied will you potentially be put into removal proceedings.

 If you have ever been deported from the U.S. and you later returned unlawfully, or you were ordered deported but never left the U.S., and USCIS denies your I-360, there is a strong probability that you will be deported immediately.
 This would happen without you being issued an NTA or offered the opportunity to speak to an Immigration Judge.

-If you are trying to decide whether to file for VAWA, it is best to talk to an experienced immigration attorney to determine the strength of your VAWA case.
+In trying to decide whether to file for VAWA, it is best to talk to an experienced immigration attorney to determine the strength of your case.
 If you do not know whether you have been ordered deported already, you can call the Executive Office of Immigration Review (EOIR) automated status check system at 1-800-898-7180.
-You will need to know your alien registration number (or A number) in order to use this system.
+You will need to know your alien registration number (A-number) in order to use this system.